26. Light

 Infrared

 As we learned in a previous chapter of this textbook, one of the mechanisms of heat transfer is via electromagnetic radiation.
 Most “cool” objects such as humans, plants, and animals emit heat in the infrared (IR) region of the electromagnetic spectrum.
-Therefore, the infrared region of the electromagnetic spectrum is extremely important in any types of science and technology that require us to study heat.
+Therefore, the infrared region of the electromagnetic spectrum is extremely important in any area of science and technology that requires us to study heat.

 Figure 26.5 shows a visual satellite image taken just after sunset in Illinois on October 11, 2018.
 The entire east coast and most of the Midwest is dark, due to the fact that there was no light present to create an image.
 While there is evidence of a large storm (Tropical Storm Sergio) near the Baja California Peninsula, and sporadic cloud coverage over the western portion of the United States, no other evidence of storms is present.